How Mississippi's Burn Permit System Works

 | Cost | Free |

-| Validity | Same day |
+| Valid For | Same day |

-Seasonal Rules & Burn Bans
+Seasonal Rules & Burn Bans in Mississippi

-What You Can Burn in Mississippi
+What You Can and Cannot Burn in Mississippi

 - Brush, branches, and untreated natural wood

-- Agricultural crop residue (with appropriate permit)
+- Agricultural crop residue (appropriate permit required)

 Frequently Asked Questions — Mississippi